Kulathupuzha: Kulathupuzha Reserve Forest

 Kulathupuzha forms a part of the southernmost reserve forests of the State, falling in the SOI sheet No. 58 H/1.
 Kulathupuzha reserve covers an area under 1000 km2.
 Its forest constitutes predominantly of tropical wet - and semi - evergreens and moist deciduous types.
 Apart from settlements, some parts are occupied by Forest departmental plantations mainly of teak, eucalyptus and acacia.
 The plantations are grown by planting saplings on cleared natural forests.
 Plantations are raised to sustain and supplement the timber needs of a few industries in the State. popularly known as the Rakoodu Estate (Rock Wood Estate) is near Kulathupuzha.
 Senthurini Wilde Life Sanctuary is near Kulathupuzha.
 Kallar estate is one of the famous tea estates leftover from British ruling times.
 A British bungalow is there.

 Kulathupuzha forests have the largest variety of exotic Myristica Swamp freshwater variety swamp in Kerala.
 Besides Kulathupuzha it is found in India only at Idukki Uttara Kannada and Shivaliks Himalayas.

 Also, the forest is the origin of Ithikara and Kallada rivers.
 Thenmala eco-tourism is just 9 km away.

+Kulathupuzha Forest Museum

+Kulathupuzha Forest Museum, a forestry museum here, is the first and largest forest museum in Kerala.
+Kerala Forest Minister A. K. Saseendran inaugurated the museum and opened to public in August 18, 2023.